 When caring for pearls it is not necessary to buy a special pearl jewelry cleaner.
 Clean pearls regularly by simply wiping them with a soft, damp cloth or cotton Q-tips.

-One of the most important things to avoid is exposing them to heat as in a jeweler’s vitrine or showcase where the electric bulbs get very hot.
+One of the most important things to avoid is exposing pearls to heat as in a jeweler’s vitrine or showcase where the electric bulbs get very hot.
 The pearls will dehydrate and will crack.

 It is recommended that you put your pearls on last when getting ready to go out and make them the first thing you take off when you come home.